In Philadelphia, Black Doctors Bring Coronavirus Tests To Street Corners And Churches

 "All these reasons in my mind were barriers and excuses," she says.
 "And in essence I decided in that moment we were going to test the city of Philadelphia."

 Black Philadelphians contract the coronavirus at a rate nearly twice that of their white counterparts.
-They also are more likely to have severe cases of the virus: African Americans make up 44% of Philadelphians, but 55% of those hospitalized for Covid-19.
+They also are more likely to have severe cases of the virus: African Americans make up 44% of Philadelphians, but 55% of those hospitalized for COVID-19.

 Black Philadelphians are more likely to work jobs that can't be performed at home, putting them at a greater risk of exposure.
 In the city's jails, sanitation and transportation departments, the workers are predominantly Black, and as the pandemic progressed they contracted COVID-19 at high rates.